 When organizing a big event, such as a sports match, a music festival, or an international conference, you need to have a crowd control plan.
-It’s because there will be hundreds and thousands of people attending the event and you will have to ensure nothing bad happens.
-In other words, having a crowd control plan, as the name says itself, means you will have the crowd under control.
+It’s because hundreds and thousands of people will attend the event, and you must ensure nothing wrong happens.
+In other words, having a crowd control plan, as the name says, means you will have the crowd under control.

 But why is this important?
-Simply told because you are dealing with lots of different people with different characters and you don’t know what may happen during the event.
-For example, they could be a sudden fight between two or a group of attendees because they are fans of the opposite teams playing on the football match.
-Or there might be people who get lost in the hallways of the venue where the event is held looking for a toilet.
+Simply put, you don't know what may happen during the event because you are dealing with many different people with different characters.
+For example, there could be a sudden fight between two or a group of attendees because they are fans of the opposite teams playing in a football match.
+Or people might get lost in the venue's hallways, looking for a toilet.

-Regardless of the situation, it’s something you wouldn’t like to happen because it will negatively affect the event organization.
-In order to minimize the risk of unpredicted events, you need to learn more about the crowd that will be on the event.
-Once you know what kind of people will be there, you will be able to prepare the place by placing signs around the venue, line dividers, and securing the place.
+Regardless of the situation, you wouldn’t like it to happen because it will negatively affect the event organization.
+To minimize the risk of unpredicted events, you need to learn more about the crowd at the event.
+Once you know what kind of people will be there, you can prepare the place by placing signs around the venue, lining dividers, and securing the place.

 Manage During An Event